geoglows/training.geoglows.org/docs/forecasted-bias-correction.md

 # Forecast Bias Correction

-The **GEOGLOWS model** applies bias correction to its forecast data by assuming the forecast shares the same biases as the retrospective simulation.
+RFS applies bias correction to its forecast data by assuming the forecast shares the same biases as the retrospective simulation.
 This process involves mapping forecasted streamflow values to a non-exceedance probability using the historical simulation's flow duration curve and then replacing the forecasted values with corresponding values from the observed flow duration curve.

 ![forecasts](forecast-bias-correction.png)